promptfoo/promptfoo-docs/docs/providers/azure.md

       apiHost: 'xxxxxxxx.openai.azure.com'
 ```

-Additional config parameters are passed like this:
+Additional config parameters are passed like so:

 ```yaml
 providers: